cjavdev/Projects/Networking/networking-i.md

 ![Internet](http://electls.blogs.wm.edu/files/2012/04/series-of-tubes.jpg)

 ## OSI Model
 The internet as we know it is often conceptualized using the 7 layer [OSI (Open Systems Interconnection) Model](http://en.wikipedia.org/wiki/OSI_model).
-It's a way to separate functions and technologies used for networking at each layer into groups.
+It's a way to separate functions and technologies used for networking into layers.

 | Layer           | Data Unit       | Function                              |
 |:----------------|:----------------|:--------------------------------------|